 This trail starts at the visitor center and winds through the historic Mumma and Roulette Farms, following in the footsteps of Union soldiers as they advanced toward the Sunken Road where you can explore the Confederate position in what has been known since the battle as Bloody Lane.

-This trail starts and ends at Auto Tour Stop 2 -The North Woods.
+This trail starts and ends at Auto Tour Stop 4 -The Cornfield.
 The trail covers most of the area where the early morning action of battle took place.
 There were more casualties in and around the Cornfield than anywhere else on the battlefield.

 Final Attack Trail - 1.7 mile loop